 Conclusion

-In conclusion, there are many paint color options that can effectively brighten up dark hallways without resorting to white.
+As I’ve showed you, there are many paint color options that can effectively brighten up dark hallways without resorting to white.

 Selecting a paint color with warmer undertones, such as beige or light gray, can create a cozy atmosphere in the hallway.